thomaslaurenson/thomaslaurenson.github.io/_posts/2018-07-07-back-to-the-future-how-to-reset-revert-and-remove-git-commits.md

 b9fba9e First commit: task1.py
 ```

 The following examples rely on finding the specific _commit object name_ to use as input to the `git reset` command.
 However, `git log` is not the only method to determine this value.
-You can also see the full _commit object name_ in you GitHub repository on the web interface - but, in my opinion, this is a more complex method.
+You can also see the full _commit object name_ in your GitHub repository on the web interface - but, in my opinion, this is a more complex method.

 #### Undo a specific commit and do not remove the changes